BenVN123/BenVN123/README.md

 # Hi :D

 - I go to SJSU for Computer Engineering
-- I want to work with low-level systems or network applications
+- I want to work with low-level or embedded systems
 - I use neovim btw

 ## Stats